PrathameshDhande22/Java-Tutorial/content/Strategy Pattern.md

     Duck <|-- MallardDuck
     Duck <|-- RubberDuck
 ```
-Here we Created the Interface FlyBehavior and QuackBehavior which takes the method.
-By implementing these interface you can create new behavior.
-For Abstract Base Class Duck just make use of the Interface in the constructor means you can change the behaviour or even implement the new Duck by passing the Duck Behavior or Custom Behavior.
+Here, we create two interfaces: `FlyBehavior` and `QuackBehavior`, which define the methods for flying and quacking.
+By implementing these interfaces, you can create new behaviors.
+In the abstract base class `Duck`, you use these interfaces in the constructor, allowing you to change the behavior dynamically or even implement a new duck type by passing specific behaviors or custom behaviors.

 ---
 ## Code in Java